-- Improve the language proficiency of students in English with an emphasis on vocabulary, Grammar, reading and writing skills. - Equip students to study academic subjects more effectively using the theoretical and - Practical components of English Syllabus. - Develop study skills and communications skills in formal and informal situations. - Improve the language proficiency through audio visual instruction.
+- Improve the language proficiency of students in English with an emphasis on Vocabulary, Grammar, Reading and Writing skills. - Equip students to study academic subjects more effectively using the theoretical and practical components of English syllabus. - Develop study skills and communications skills in formal and informal situtations. - Improve the language proficiency through audio visual instruction.

-The student will be able to;
+The student is able to

-- Use English language effectively in spoken and written forms. - Comprehend the given texts and respond appropriately. - Communicate confidently in formal and informal contexts. - Able to develop the significance of silent reading and reading aloud focusing on pronounciation sense of reading.
+- Use English language effectively in spoken and written forms. - Comprehend the given texts and respond appropriately. - Communicate confidently in formal and informal contexts. - Able to develop the significance of silent reading and reading aloud, focusing on pronunciation sense of reading.